thetanvir/Bike-Sales-Dashboard/README.md

 Summary Metrics: Highlights key statistics such as total sales, average income of buyers, and demographic distributions.

-How to Use
-Download the Excel File: Bike_Sales_Dashboard.xlsx

-Open in Excel: Ensure macros are enabled to utilize interactive features.

 Interact with the Dashboard: Use the slicers and filters to explore different aspects of the data.

 Acknowledgments